 Leuven Town Hall (Stadhuis)

-Why Did We Stay in Leuven Instead of Brussels?
+Consider a Stay in Leuven Instead of Brussels

 On our recent 12 day trip to the Netherlands and Belgian, which saw us spending more time in the Netherlands for work reasons, we flew back to Boston out of Brussels airport and had just a short time in Belgium on the return.
 We’d previously spent time in Brussels, Antwerp, Ghent and Brugge, which are all fantastic, and discovered that Leuven offered both beauty and convenience because of its close proximity to the airport.

 We stayed at Huize Rafael which was pretty average, and we neither recommend it nor do we disapprove of this guest house.
 The Monday night we arrived in Leuven was actually very busy because university was just starting and there was a big festival taking place.
 In our case, we didn’t stay in Leuven because it was cheaper than Brussels, but because it suited our plans of experiencing a new town close to the airport.

 In Leuven we ate delicious and reasonably priced pasta in the main square, covered with loads of quality Belgian cheese.
 We also ate tasty dishes cooked in beer at Cafe Leffe.
 And if you visit this abbey style beer themed restaurant that’s affiliated with the largest brewery in the world, Anheuser Busch-Inbev, we recommend the pork cheeks over the beef stew.
 Both dishes were tasty, but we thought the beer sauce in the beef was a little too sweet and found the beer sauce in the pork to be more balanced and flavorful.
 It was a Tuesday night when we ate at Leffe, but it was still surprisingly quiet as there were just a few other tables occupied in the large restaurant (perhaps too many people were hung over from the previous night’s festivities).